ahwahha/InteractiveTableJS/README.md

 `.printCheckBox(row)` which, when exists, turn on the selecting functionality of the table, and<br>
 `.editData(row['row-index'], key, value)` which replace the cell value by your input.<br>
 `.refreshTable()` whenever you need to refresh the content to be shown, eg. after .editData be called.<br>
+You can have other optional properties inside `"columns"` for overwriting default style and values in table content.
+Please see the complete list in the default tableSettings['columns'] below.<br>
 <br>
 You can modify text you see on buttons and number of selected notice by change below properties in tableSettings:<br>
 `"selectAllFiltered"`<br>